a-ziz-7/Heap-Sort-VIsualization/README.md

-# Merge-Sort-Visualization
+# Heap-Sort-Visualization

 ## About

-Merge-Sort-Visualization project is a way to see the operations that happen during the heap sort since the program convers an array into a binary tree like looking string.
+Heap-Sort-Visualization project is a way to see the operations that happen during the heap sort since the program convers an array into a binary tree like looking string.
 It allows people to easily understand concepts of the heap sort.

 ## Usage